- Safety and Health Topics

 - Bluish lips or face

-*This list is not all-inclusive.
-Consult your healthcare provider for any other symptoms that are severe or concerning.
+*This list is not all possible symptoms.
+Call your medical provider for any other symptoms that are severe or concerning to you.

 Some infected healthcare workers have also reported experiencing a sore throat and lost sense of smell, but the relationship between these symptoms and SARS-CoV-2 infection is unclear.